Our 2018 Singapore Conference was held between October 17 to the 19th.

-Our focus in discussions will be centred around the new age of technology.
+Our focus in discussions was centred around the new age of technology.

 2016 New Zealand

 Notaries from across the world came together “Under the Southern Cross” at the 6th Conference of the Australian & New Zealand College of Notaries which was held in Queenstown on the south island of New Zealand from 6th- 8th October.
 The conference was also attended by numerous experts and speakers not only from Australia and New Zealandbut from other jurisdictions including the UK, Germany and The Netherlands.